Mark Simpson (journalist)

 Mark Simpson is an English journalist, writer, and broadcaster specialising in popular culture, media, and masculinity.
 Simpson is the originator of the term and concept metrosexual.
 He has been described by one critic as "the skinhead Oscar Wilde".
+David Bowie referred to being metrosexual in an interview on the Dinah Shore show in the year 1976, the video is available on YouTube.

+Career

-Simpson has written for numerous publications around the world, including The Times, The Guardian, Salon, Arena Homme +, GQ Style, Vogues Hommes International, The Independent on Sunday, Têtu, the Seattle Stranger, and Dutch Playboy.
+Simpson has written for The Times, The Guardian, Salon, Arena Homme +, GQ Style, Vogues Hommes International, The Independent on Sunday, Têtu, the Seattle Stranger, and Dutch Playboy.
 In December 2007, GQ Russia placed him in their 'Top Ten Things That Changed Men's Lives'.

 The term metrosexual

 Mark Simpson is credited with coining the term metrosexual in a 1994 article for The Independent.
 He also introduced the word to the US in 'Meet the Metrosexual', a much-quoted essay on Salon.com in 2002, leading to the global popularity of the term.
 This was also the first citation of the UK footballer David Beckham as the ultimate example of the type.
 Simpson was later credited with introducing the term 'retrosexual' (in the sense of the anti-metrosexual) in 2003.

 Described as one of the "Ideas of the Year" by The New York Times in 2006, Simpson wrote on the issue of sport and advertising increasingly using homoerotic imagery, in a process he dubbed "sporno" ("the place where sport and porn meet and produce a gigantic money shot").
 Simpson wrote about "sporno" for Out magazine commenting that: "whole new generation of young bucks, from twinky soccer players like Manchester United's Alan Smith and Cristiano Ronaldo to rougher prospects like Chelsea's Joe Cole and AC Milan's Kak', keen to emulate their success, are actively pursuing sex-object status in a postmetrosexual, increasingly pornolized world."
 The London Times newspaper also featured sporno in their 'Year in Ideas' list.

 In 2010, the global trend spotting website Science of the Time described Simpson as "the world's most perceptive writer about masculinity".
 The Times of India included 'metrosexual' in their review of the most important words of the last thirty years, commenting: "Much has been written about metrosexuals, but no one has done it as well as the man credited with coining the term, Mark Simpson."